Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: The KAM and its Implementations

 The Krivine abstract machine \cite{krivine_call-by-name_2007} is a standard environment-based machine for \ccbn, often defined as in \reffig{kam}.
+We refer to it as \emph{the \OutKAM}, to distinguish it from forthcoming variants and to stress that its specification is too abstract, as the role of low-level aspects such as the immutable initial code, pointers, and how the abstract data structures are concretely implemented is not made explicit, while it is essential for complexity analyses.

-We refer to it as to \emph{the \NaKAM}, to distinguish it from forthcoming variants.
-The machine evaluates closed $\l$-terms to weak head normal form via three transitions, the union of which is noted $\tonakam$: \begin{varitemize} \item $\tokamsea$ looks for redexes descending on the left of topmost applications of the active term, accumulating arguments on the stack; \item $\tokamb$ fires a $\beta$ redex (given by an abstraction as active term having as argument the first entry of the stack) but delays the associated meta-level substitutions, adding a corresponding explicit substitution to the environment; \item $\tokamsub$ is a form of micro-step substitution: when the active term is $\var$, the machine looks up the environment and retrieves the delayed replacement for $\var$. \end{varitemize} The data structures used by the \NaKAM are \emph{local environments}, \emph{closures}, and a \emph{stack}. \emph{Local environments}, that we shall simply refer to as \emph{environments}, are defined by mutual induction with \emph{closures}.
+The machine evaluates closed $\l$-terms to weak head normal form via three transitions, the union of which is noted $\tooutkam$: \begin{itemize} \item $\tokamsea$ looks for redexes descending on the left of topmost applications of the active term, accumulating arguments on the stack; \item $\tokamb$ fires a $\beta$ redex (given by an abstraction as active term having as argument the first entry of the stack) but delays the associated meta-level substitutions, adding a corresponding explicit substitution to the environment; \item $\tokamsub$ is a form of micro-step substitution: when the active term is $\var$, the machine looks up the environment and retrieves the delayed replacement for $\var$. \end{itemize} The abstract data structures used by the \OutKAM are \emph{local environments}, \emph{closures}, and a \emph{stack}. \emph{Local environments}, which we shall simply refer to as \emph{environments}, are defined by mutual induction with \emph{closures}.
 The idea is that every (potentially open) term $\tm$ in a dynamic state comes with an environment $\lenv$ that \emph{closes} it, thus forming a closure $\clos = (\tm,\lenv)$, and, in turn, environments are lists of entries $\esub\var\clos$ associating to each open variable $\var$ of $\tm$, a closure $\clos$ \ie, essentially, a closed term.
 The \emph{stack} simply collects the closures associated to the arguments met during the search for $\beta$-redexes.

-A dynamic state $\state$ of the \NaKAM is the pair $(\clos,\stack)$ of a closure $\clos$ and a stack $\stack$, but we rather see it as a triple $(\tm,\lenv,\stack)$ by spelling out the two components of the closure $\clos = (\tm,\lenv)$.
-Initial dynamic states of the \NaKAM are defined as $\compil{\tm_{0}}\defeq\kstate{\tm_{0}}{\stempty}{\stempty}$ (where $\tm_{0}$ is a closed $\l$-term, and also the code).
+A dynamic state $\state$ of the \OutKAM is the pair $(\clos,\stack)$ of a closure $\clos$ and a stack $\stack$, but we rather see it as a triple $(\tm,\lenv,\stack)$ by spelling out the two components of the closure $\clos = (\tm,\lenv)$.
+Initial dynamic states of the \OutKAM are defined as $\compil{\tm_{0}}\defeq\kstate{\tm_{0}}{\stempty}{\stempty}$ (where $\tm_{0}$ is a closed $\l$-term, and also the code).
 The decoding of closures and states is as follows: